wechicken456/RIPv2_Shrub/README.md

 Installing `scapy` (and any other reported missing modules) will require either:

 1. Using a virtual environment for python such as via `venv`
-2. Installing scapy with root via `sudo pip install scapy`
+2. Installing scapy with root via `sudo pip install scapy` or `sudo apt install python3-scapy`

 **NOTE: running the shim requires root access since it is accessing your network interface to sniff for packets and is injecting packets 'sent' from the pcap file.**